 One of the most powerful functions a carnivore diet can serve the average person with is as an elimination diet.

 Suppose you want to find out what your own personal tolerances and sensitivities to food.
 In that case, nothing works better than a 30-, 60-, or even 90-day‘ carnivore cleanse with a mindful reintroduction and monitoring of foods you introduce.
 A carnivore cleanse involves consuming only meat, salt, and water for a certain length of time.
 I have completed a 30-day carnivore cleanse, and it was really easy.

 I then was able to introduce one thing at a time to see how it reacts to my own system.
 The information I gained after the cleanse was very interesting and it would have taken a much longer period of eliminating and reintroducing foods to gain the equivalent amount of information.

-So Does The Carnivore Diet Work?
+So Does The Carnivore Diet Really Work?

 Absolutely.
 Hopefully, these three instances I used as an example will illustrate that the carnivore diet works and it can work in many different ways according to your own goals and needs.

-How Long Does It Take For A Carnivore Diet To Work?
+How Long Does It Take For a Carnivore Diet To Work?